Main Stage

 If you have questions or are experiencing difficulties, you can leave me, Rick Beall, a message at the

-HarmonicaJam.com in the Administrative area.
-I don't put my email address online because of the automated email harvestors which run through the site and then turn around and sell your butt for a penny.
+HamrmonicaBoogie.com in the Administrative area.
+I don't put my email address online because of the automated email harvestors which run through the site and then turn around and sell your butt for a quarter of a penny.
 But I do want to hear your concerns.
 You will have to create an account with a valid email address but I promise to protect your email address like I would protect my own.